Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Favorite Integrated System: JetBoil MiniMo — The JetBoil MiniMo is fuel-efficient, so we don’t have to worry about running out of fuel as quickly.
 It boils water lightning fast when we’re just cooking freeze-dried backpacking meals, but it also provides enough simmer control that we can cook our own dehydrated food.
 If you only boil water, check out the Jetboil Flash.

 Budget stove: AOTU Stove — You can usually find the AOTU stove for under $15.
-This stove is user-friendly, fairly lightweight (3.3oz), and has decent fuel efficiency and wind performance.
-If you are new to backpacking or on a tight budget, this stove is a great value.
+It’s user-friendly, fairly lightweight, and has decent fuel efficiency and wind performance.
+This stove is a great value if you are new to backpacking or on a tight budget.

 Cooking pot